 Records each job on a separate Employment Information page.

 When all jobs appear on the Employment List page, selects one job to be used for closure, typically the job with more hours or greater pay.
-For this job, selects "yes" for the "Start 90-Day Clock."
+For this job, VR staff selects "yes" for the Start 90-Day Clock field.

-For other jobs, selects "no" for "Start 90-Day Clock"
+For other jobs, selects "no" for Start 90-Day Clock field.

 Documents in a case note that the customer is working at concurrent jobs and why working two (or more) jobs is preferred to working one and how that will support a successful closure.

-VR staff enters, on the Monthly Financial Information page, the total net wages for the concurrent jobs.
+Enters, on the Monthly Financial Information page, the total net wages for the concurrent jobs.

-B-603-4: VR Services During 90-Day Employment Stability Period
+B-603-6: VR Services During 90-Day Employment Stability Period